 Definition of set

-In English, there are 2 types of three of a kind.
-On one side, there is the "three of a kind" (three cards of the same denomination, therefore, a three of a kind) and a "set".
-When we talk about a set, we mean that the three of a kind was built with the pair in a player's hand.
-For example, if you have A5 on 5-5-4, you have a three of a kind.
-In English, it sounds like an "three of a kind".
-But if you have 55 over 5-4-2, now you have a set because the three of a kind was built with a pocket pair.
+In English, there are two types of three of a kind.
+On the one hand, there is a "three of a kind" (three cards of the same denomination, i.e. three of a kind) and a "set".
+When we talk about a set, we mean that the three of a kind has been built with the pair in one player's hand.
+For example, if you have A5 on 5-5-4, you have three of a kind.
+In English, this is called a "three of a kind".
+But if you have 55 on 5-4-2, now you have a set because the three of a kind was built with pocket pair.

-A set is worth more than a three of a kind!
+A set is worth more than a set of three!

 If you have 78 on 7-7-2, you have a set.
 However, your hand will be dominated by 7-9 or 7-T or 7-A. In other words, several better 7s.
 If you have 77 on 7-5-2, now no one can beat your three of a kind because you can't share it with anyone else.
 That's why you have to be careful not to give the same value to a set as to a three of a kind.
 Also, from a psychological point of view, a set is a more discreet hand.
 If a flop comes down 7-7-5, you know that it's possible that a player has a set.
 But on 7-5-2, yes, a player could have a set, but it's a more subtle hand and less obvious than when there's a flop double.